rachelAtFlatiron/Phase-4-062424/assets/01_slides.md

 <img src="https://rochester.kidsoutandabout.com/sites/default/files/html_css_javascript.jpeg" width="600px" />

-- dynamic software content is supplied by server.  a user makes a request, and the server sends back a response
+- dynamic software content is supplied by server.  a user makes a request, and the server processes the information and sends back a response

 <aside class="notes">
 - websites (single domain pages on the web) <br />